It’s a beautiful sunny day.

 You’re relaxed, lost in a daydream as you walk your dog through your neighborhood.

 All of a sudden, two pit bulls come out of nowhere.
-Your poor lab is defenseless as they lunge, and tear at his neck.
-He’s on his back, yelping, and whimpering.
+Your poor lab is defenseless as the other dogs lunge, and tear at his neck.
+As a result, he’s on his back, yelping, and whimpering.
 They’ve got him in their jaws.
-You manage to kick one off (you hate it that you’re kicking a dog!) and the other one latches on.
+After managing to kick one off (you hate it that you’re kicking a dog!), the other one latches on.

-Your dog doesn’t seem too shook up, but you are.
-You keep replaying the incident over and over in your head.
+Needless to say, your dog doesn’t seem too shook up, but you are.
+Frequently, you replay this incident over and over in your head for the next coming days and weeks.
+Yes, I would say this is trauma.

-Years after, your heart rate still quickens and you get anxious and panic when you’re with your dog, and a loose dog approaches.
+Years after, your heart rate still quickens and you feel anxious when you’re with your dog and a loose dog approaches.

 The definition of trauma is: “A deeply distressing or disturbing experience.”

 Trauma and PTSD aren’t just limited to war veterans.
-It includes anything that leaves you badly shaken up.
-And while some are more severe than others, they can all impair our overall well-being.
+Indeed, It includes anything that leaves you badly shaken up.
+Truly, while some are more severe than others, these incidences can impair our overall well-being.

-Perhaps while reading the example in the introduction, your brain flashed to something you experienced that left a mark.
-You distinctly remember what you were wearing, you remember how warped time became; did the situation last minutes?
-Hours?
+Perhaps while reading the example in the introduction, your brain flashes to something you experienced that left a mark.
+Distinctly you remember what you were wearing and remember how warped time became.

-The fact of the matter is, unresolved trauma doesn’t simply go away.
-It can take root in the body in all sorts of ways, from a physiological response such as anxiety and chronic pain.
+Unprocessed trauma doesn’t simply go away.
+Rather, it can take root in your body in all sorts of ways.
+From a physiological response it can cause tightness or chronic pain, and lead to mental health problems.

-From an evolutionary perspective, trauma and PTSD were intended to keep us alive.
-They teach us to avoid potentially dangerous and life-threatening situations, keeping them clear, crisp, and terrifyingly detailed in our brains.
+From an evolutionary perspective, trauma and PTSD intend to keep you alive.
+You are meant to avoid potentially dangerous and life-threatening situations in the future.
+Your brain wants you to remember.
+Trauma keeps the memories clear, crisp, and terrifyingly detailed in our brains for your protection.

 Yet, as stated in PTSD: The Evolutionary Advantage